anaclumos/extracranial/posts/2020-04-21-rss-backup/en.md

 ![Jekyll Style Front Matter on GitHub](9B416C.png)

-Front Matter looks like this renders on GitHub.
+Front Matter is rendered like this on GitHub.

 ### 4\.
-Adding summary and body text to the created Markdown file
+Adding Post Summary and Content to the Generated Markdown File

-Add Summary and Content items of RSS data to `renderedData`.
+The Summary and Content items from the RSS data are added to `renderedData`.

 ```python
 self.renderedData += "\n\n# " + postTitle + "\n\n## Summary\n\n"
 try:
     self.renderedData += self.rawData.summary
 except AttributeError:
     self.renderedData += "RSS summary does not exist."

 self.renderedData += "\n\n## Content\n\n"
 try:
     for el in self.getValueListOfDictList(self.rawData.content, "value"):
         self.renderedData += "\n" + str(el)